Hakimullah Mehsud

-Reports initially indicated he was fatally wounded on 14 January 2010 by a U.S. drone attack although two videos released by the TTP in 2010 and 2011 proved that he survived the attack.
-Mehsud was reported by Pakistani intelligence to have been killed by a U.S. drone strike on 12 January 2012.
-However, the Pakistani Taliban denied the claim.
-It was later confirmed by the group that he was killed in a U.S. drone strike in Pakistan on 1 November 2013.

-Early years and family
+Early life and family

 Hakimullah was born as Jamshed Mehsud in the region of Kotkai in South Waziristan.
 According to the FBI's Most Wanted Terrorists list, Mehsud was born within the years ranging from 1978 to 1981.
-One birth date listed is the 1st of January, 1980.
+One birth date listed is 1 January 1980.

 Mehsud was educated in a village madrassa, the Dar-ul-Uloom Shariah headed by Mufti Sarwar, in the Serwekai town of South Waziristan.
 Baitullah Mehsud also attended the same school but eventually dropped out.
 He also attended a secular school until Class 8.

 According to a short seven-page autobiography he wrote, he was the eldest of nine siblings, having four brothers and four sisters, and was married twice, first to a fellow Mehsud and later to an Afridi from the Orakzai District, and in terms of religious activities he says he spent many months in a preaching mission with the Tablighi Jamaat.

+Journalists who met him generally described him as hospitable and humorous in everyday life while Imtiaz Gul, head of the Center for Research and Security Studies, wrote in 2010 that "Hakimullah, more than six feet tall, radiates a certain charisma."

-Militant activity
+Militant activities

-Activities
+Early activities

 Jamshed Mehsud joined his clansman Baitullah in jihad, initially as his bodyguard and aide.
 He adopted the nom de guerre Zulfiqar, then later took the name Hakimullah, meaning one who has knowledge.
 He gained a reputation within the Taliban for his battle skills with the AK-47 and the Toyota pick-up truck.
 One Taliban member told a BBC correspondent that at the time Hakimullah's reputed skills were second only to Nek Mohammad.

 In 2004, he was made a spokesman.
 He organised a series of raids against US military convoys between the summer of 2007 and the spring of 2008 that forced the closure of the Khyber Pass six times.
 In 2008, he was given command of the Orakzai, Khyber and Kurram districts.